Zverev beats Nadal in straight sets in Madrid Open quarters - WHIZ News

 Zverev defeated Nadal 6-4, 6-4 in the quarterfinals, picking up his third consecutive win over the 20-time grand slam champion — but first on clay.
 His previous two wins over Nadal were on indoor hard courts.

-“Beating Rafa on a clay court is the hardest thing in our sport,” Zverev said.
+“Beating Rafa on a clay court is the hardest thing in our sport,” the fifth-seeded German said.
 “Not many people have done it.
 This week so far it’s been incredible for me.
 It’s an incredible feeling right now.”

+The other semifinal will be between Casper Ruud and eighth-seeded Matteo Berrettini.

-The sixth-ranked German broke second-ranked Nadal’s serve twice in the first set, rallying from 4-2 down, and once in the second.
+Zverev broke top-seeded Nadal’s serve twice in the first set, rallying from 4-2 down, and once in the second.
 He conceded only two break opportunities.

 “Playing against one of the best players in the world, under these circumstances, with this speed of the court, is very difficult to still (feel) confident,” Nadal said.
 “I tried, but the serve was difficult to control today.
 Well done for him.”